Christina El Moussa New Boyfriend: Is She Dating NHL Star Nate Thompson?

 A post shared by Christina El Moussa (@christinaelmoussa) on

-Christina El Moussa and Tarek El Moussa’s marriage came to an end in May of last year after 7 years and two children, daughter Taylor Reese, 6, and son Brayden James, 1.
-At the time, TMZ revealed that police had been called to the former couple’s home in regard to a reportedly “suicidal male with a gun.”
+Christina El Moussa and Tarek El Moussa’s marriage came to an end in May of last year after seven years and two children, daughter Taylor Reese, 6, and son Brayden James, 1.
+At the time, TMZ revealed that police had been called to the former couple’s home regarding a reportedly “suicidal male with a gun.”

-After receiving the call, 11 deputies and one helicopter arrived to the scene and Tarek was located on a nearby hiking trail.
+After receiving the call, 11 deputies and one helicopter arrived at the scene, and Tarek was located on a nearby hiking trail.
 Meanwhile, Christina El Moussa was reportedly seen running out of their former marital home crying and shaking.
-Although Tarek later told authorities that he had no intention of hurting himself and simply wanted to “blow off some steam,” his relationship with Christina El Moussa came to an end shortly thereafter and months later, she was linked to their former contractor Gary Anderson.
+Although Tarek later told authorities that he had no intention of hurting himself and simply wanted to “blow off some steam,” his relationship with Christina El Moussa came to an end shortly thereafter, and months later, she was linked to their former contractor Gary Anderson.

 Christina El Moussa first faced rumors of a romance last week after the Flip or Flop star was seen attending his hockey game one night prior.
 At the time, however, a rep for Christina El Moussa told Hollywood Life that she and Thompson were “just friends.”
 Days later, Christina El Moussa couldn’t stop smiling when a group of reporters asked her about the alleged relationship.